QuantEcon/lecture-source-py/source/rst/python_oop.rst

 Details
 ^^^^^^^

-In this section we look at some more formal details related to classes and ``self``
+In this section, we look at some more formal details related to classes and ``self``

 *  You might wish to skip to :ref:`the next section <oop_solow_growth>` on first pass of this lecture